Written by: Yvonne Dias, Mint Group CFO

 - Establish an employee panel that can review these submitted ideas and ensure the workplace design and processes reflect the wishes and requirements of all departments and staff.

-- Have a test group that can pilot ideas to gauge effectiveness before implementation.
+- Have a test group that can pilot ideas to gage effectiveness before implementation.

 The above suggestions can help organizations structure and maintain a suitable framework for an employee-driven workplace design, which aims to foster innovation and embrace transformation, and highlights the need for employee empowerment based on technology.
 Technology should be an enabler of productivity and efficiency, not a hindrance.
 When done right, it creates the foundation of a workplace culture that reflects sharing, transparency, accountability and trust.